 Memory Disorders Program

 The Memory Disorders Program at Baystate Medical Center is the only program of its kind in the region, providing a place for elders experiencing memory problems or dementia to come for a complete evaluation.
-The Memory Disorders Program team consists of two psychiatrists, three neuropsychologists, a neurologist and a clinical nurse specialist who provide complete diagnostic, treatment and referral services for elders with memory loss.
+The Memory Disorders Program team consists of psychiatrists, neuropsychologists and neurologists, and clinical nurse specialists who provide complete diagnostic, treatment and referral services for elders with memory loss.

 The Memory Disorders team coordinates the evaluation from start to finish, identifying caregiver needs, making referrals to community services as needed and following the family and loved one if the disease is progressive.
 Early diagnosis increases the chances of successfully treating conditions that are reversible causes of dementia.
 There are practical advantages as well.
 The sooner the patient and family know, the more time there is to make future living arrangements, handle financial and legal matters and establish a support network.